-Theme Class number of times Description Intuo divoti on 1 Overview of this course is presented, and then material testing method is Introduction simply explained.
-Structure of 2 Basic form of space lattice of crystalline materials are lecutured, and then the crystalline material 3 indication method of each crystalline form is presented.
-F1 (' 11 1 Elastic modulus of single crystal and crystalline material is lectured from the Elastic modulus and 3 point of atomic bond form, and then theoretical strength of a material is theoretical strength explained from atom level.
+Theme Class number of times Description Intro du ation 1 Overview of this course is presented, and then material testing method is Introduction simply explained.
+Structure of 3 Basic form of space lattice of crystalline materials are lecutured, and then the crystalline material 3 indication method of each crystalline form is presented.
+E14: 4-1 4 Elastic modulus of single crystal and crystalline material is lectured from the Elastic modulus and 3 point of atomic bond form, and then theoretical strength of a material is theoretical strength explained from atom level.
 5 Linear fracture mechanics and nonlinear fracture mechanics for a crack Fracture mechanics containing material are lectured.
 Stress intensity factor, energy release rate, J integral etc. are explained.
 Fracture in mixed mode is also explained.
 Mechanical model of 1 Mechanical models of composite such as Vogit model, Reuss model, and composite 1 Eshelby's equivalent inclusion method are lectured.
 Rheology 1 Macroscopic rheology models are reviewed, and then microscopic rheology based on the Eyring's rate process theory is explained.
-Learning 1 Students are asked to solve problems teached in this class and checked their achievement check 1 learning achievement.
+Summary of this 1 The solutions of exam are explained, and the contents of this course are course 1 summarize.